 What Fish Can You Catch?

-* Most lakes are stocked on Friday for weekend fishing.
+* Most lakes are stocked by Friday for weekend fishing.
 However, dates may change due to weather or other circumstances.

-For more information on bait, lures, and fishing methods, visit our Fishing Basics page.
+For more information on bait, lures, and fishing methods, visit our Learn to Fish page.

 - Rainbow trout: TPWD stocks trout at more than 100 locations each winter.
 Neighborhood Fishin' lakes receive the most frequent stockings, but many other sites get one or two deliveries of this popular fish.
 To find a trout fishing site in your area, check the statewide trout stocking schedule between mid-November and mid-March.

 - Put-grow-and-take fisheries: In our larger lakes, TPWD works to improve fish populations by stocking fry or fingerlings of bass, catfish, and other sport fishes.
 Some of these small fish will grow to be tomorrow's trophies!
 Visit our stocking page to find out what's been stocked at your favorite lake.